LivingTribunal18/Livingtribunal18/README.md

 ## contact
 --> 📫 How to reach me: write me on karinebondarenko03@gmail.com

---> :round_pushpin: You can write me in  :ru:  or  :gb:  or  even in  :de:
+--> :round_pushpin: You can write me in  :ru:  ,  :gb:  or  even in  :de:

 ## random fact
---> ⚡ love cats and nature <=> would like to work on ecological project :evergreen_tree:
+--> ⚡ love cats and nature :deciduous_tree: <=> would like to work on ecological project :evergreen_tree: